What You'll Learn

 Both father and son now have diagnoses of ADHD.
 They both take stimulant medication to address the impulsivity and distractedness that has been impairing for both of them.
 On the other hand, he considers hyperfocus a blessing—or at least a core component of his, and his son’s, identity.
 Mark is a professor of applied mathematics, and hopes that Andy, too, will find a passion to match his focus.

 Different Targets for Attention

-Psychiatrist Edward Hallowell, the founder of the Hallowell Centers in New York City and Sudbury, Mass., prefers a different term than hyperfocus: “flow.”
+Edward Hallowell, MD, clinical psychiatrist and the founder of the Hallowell Centers in New York City and Sudbury, Mass., prefers a different term than hyperfocus: “flow.”
 The concept of flow comes from the research of psychologist Mihály Csíkszentmihályi, Dr. Hallowell says, and it is when “you’re doing something that really matters to you that is challenging.”
 It’s also, he says, “when you operate at your best.”
 This certainly seems to describe Mark’s engagement with mathematics.

 “You have to consider it from a perspective where it’s a disorder and part of the disorder is that you have trouble modulating your attention,” says Dr. Rosenthal.
 “It’s not an inherently good or inherently bad thing, but it is just what it is and it can be used for good things and used for bad things.”
 When Dr. Rosenthal talks to parents like Mark, he finds it useful to describe the underlying causes of hyperfocus—to help them understand the behavior and get over the skepticism that attends an ADHD child who appears not to fit the ADHD mold.